 It’s a different beauty than you get on a bright, sunny day, but with its exotic appeal, the rain lends an ominous vibe reminding you of the city’s darker history.

 From the very beginning, I found Savannah to be a great city for solo travelers.

-I began to realize that Savannah demands flexibility.
-To really get the most out of the city, you need to look and listen and be ready to veer off course.
+To really get the most out of the city, you need to look, listen, and be ready to veer off course.

 On paper, Savannah appears daunting with so many landmarks to see and explore.
 Surprisingly though, downtown Savannah is small and easy to navigate with many of the historic sites in close proximity.

 The city is designed as a grid and the squares help keep you oriented, as long as you can keep them straight.

 For example, I still can’t figure out why Pulaski’s monument isn’t in Pulaski Square.
 Instead, his monument, and interred bones, are in Monterey Square.